dolik-rce/pegof/README.md

         Do not concatenate adjacent string
     -N/--no-char-class
         Do not optimize character classes
+    -s/--no-single-char
-    -l/--inline-limit N
+        Do not convert single character classes to string -l/--inline-limit N
         Maximum number of references non-terminal rule can have and still be inlined (default 10)